JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 Beven overheard the conversation, came over to our desk and said “Hi!” to my friend—who he knew better than me—and before you knew it I was introduced to him.
 “If you are looking for games, I have some,” he said as he opened up his beat up briefcase to show off an oddball pile of seemingly randomly ordered floppy disks he had with him.

 “Check this out!” he said as he passed me a fairly beat up 5 1/4 inch diskette.
-The label had some messy scribbles that seemd handwriting on it but I could barely make out what it said.

-And he clearly used a hole punch on the left side of the disk to be able to use the flip side of the disk for extra storage which meant he was smart and cheap.
-“See!” he said and then rifled off a list of games that was on that disk and said, “I can sell them to you… Three games for $10.”
+The label had some messy scribbles on it and I could barely make out what it said so when I said I couldn’t read it, he rifled off a list of games that were on that disk and said, “I can sell them to you… Three games for $10.”

-I winced up my face and said, “Bullshit.
+I looked at the disk in my hand, looked at Beven, looked at my friend, winced my face and simply said, “Bullshit.
 We should just trade.”
 His face was stoic but smiling in what I would grow up to know was a shit eating grin followed by a simple laugh.
 “You want to trade?
 What do you have?” he said, and before I could say anything my friend interrupted and said, “Jack’s got lots of stuff.
 You should invite him over to trade!”

 I was kinda quizzical about that.
 I had some stuff.
 But I was by no means an “elite” pirate or anything.
 I just had lots of the basic stuff: Crappy Pac-Man clones, some text adventure games and other stuff.
 But anyway, I agreed to come over “Sometime…” and we left it at that.